MicrosoftDocs/learn/learn-pr/introduction-to-azure-api-management/includes/1-introduction.md

 ## What is the main goal?

-By the end of this session, you'll be able to evaluate whether Azure API Management is the correct solution for collecting your organization's many APIs under a single management umbrella.
+By the end of this session, you'll be able to evaluate whether Azure API Management is the correct solution for keeping your organization's APIs under a single management umbrella.

 <!-- Do **not** include any other content like learning objectives, prerequisites, unit summary, "next unit" lead-in, or references. -->